Finally, how many efficiencies supercomputers have? And, what do they measure?: Analogies with the case of modern vs classic science

 Benchmarking such computing systems introduces one more limiting component: the needed computation.
 For floating-point computations, the 'best possible' (producing the highest figures of merit) benchmark is \gls{HPL}.
-With the development of parallelization and processor technology, floating computation itself became the major contributor in defining the efficiency and performance of the system.
-Since the benchmark measurement method itself is a computation, the best measurable floating payload performance value cannot be smaller than the value that the benchmark procedure itself represents.
+With the development of parallelization and processor technology, floating computation itself became the major contributor in defining the system's efficiency and performance.
+Since the benchmark measurement method itself is a computation, the best measurable floating payload performance value cannot be smaller than the benchmark procedure itself represents.

 For real-life programs (such as \gls{HPCG}) their workload-defined performance level (saturation value) are already set well below the Eflops nominal performance, see Fig.~\ref{fig:EffDependence2020Log}.
 Further enhancements in technology, such as tensor processors and OpenCAPI connection bus, can slightly increase their saturation level but cannot change the science-defined shape of the diagram line.